SonarSource/SonarTS/README.md

 ### Bug Detection :bug:

-Rules in this category aim to find places in code which has a high chance to be bugs, i.e. don't work as indented.
+Rules in this category aim to find places in code which has a high chance to be bugs, i.e. don't work as intended.
 Most of the time this is a result of bad copy-paste ([`no-identical-conditions`]) or improvident API usage ([`no-misleading-array-reverse`]).
 Some rules are raising issues on unused values ([`no-useless-increment`]), which is at best wasted code and at worst a bug.